RicoJia/ricojia.github.io/_posts/2026/2026-04-14-YOLO Reviews.markdown

 × P(Norfolk terrier | terrier)
 ```

-This is done by WordTree.
-For a COCO output class "dog", the logit
+This is done with WordTree.
+For a COCO output class like `dog`, logits can be interpreted along the taxonomy path.

 ```python
 class Node: